-The implementation of the 2017 field season and the subsequent analysis of the data would not have been possible without the support and assistance of numerous people.
+The implementation of the 2018 field season and the subsequent analysis of the data would not have been possible without the support and assistance of numerous people.

-Karl Malcolm of the US Forest Service Southwest Region was instrumental in securing the funding as well as making sure we had the support we needed throughout the field season.
-In addition, Karl and the USFS Southwest Region supported our survey efforts in 2014, 2015, and 2016.
+Karl Malcolm of the US Forest Service Southwestern Region was instrumental in securing the funding as well as making sure we had the support we needed throughout the field season.
+In addition, Karl and the USFS Southwestern Region supported our survey efforts from 2014-2018.

-Numerous Forest Service Forest and District Biologists provided logistical support and invaluable local knowledge and made sure our crew remained safe during the field season.
+Numerous Forest Service Forest and District Biologists provided logistical support and invaluable local knowledge as well as making sure our crew remained safe during the field season.
+In addition, many Forest Service personnel ensured that were had the necessary permits and knowledge to continue to survey in areas that were closed due to fire risks.

-The 2014, 2015, 2016, and 2017 Bird Conservancy Spotted Owl crews successfully collected a tremendous amount of data, often in rugged and remote terrain.
+The 2014-2018 Bird Conservancy Spotted Owl crews successfully collected a tremendous amount of data, often in rugged and remote terrain.
 Their tireless dedication is what makes this work possible.